 Life is full of unexpected twists and turns.
-And when the unexpected happens, such as accidents, sickness or a furnace dying, you need money to pay for the unplanned bills.
+In addition, when the unexpected happens, such as accidents, sickness or a furnace dying, you need money to pay for the unplanned bills.
 Having a savings account makes the money easily available to you.
 You don’t want to have to rely on credit every time something breaks in your house or if you get a flat tire.
 Having a savings account for these kinds of unexpected emergencies is so invaluable and important.

 There When You Need It –

 If you require easy access to your money, a savings account can offer you that.
 Keeping it at home is not a good idea because it may get lost or stolen.
 On the other hand, if you put all your money into investments like stocks and bonds, you won’t have any when you need it.
 Money saved in a savings account is easily accessible.
-You can withdraw it anytime you need too.
+You can withdraw it anytime you need to.
 Just make sure you understand the terms of your savings account.
 Sometimes there are a maximum number of withdrawals from your savings account every month without a fee.
-If you go over that number of withdrawals, you could get hit with a penalty fee.
+If you go over that number of withdrawals, you could be hit with a penalty fee.